Protest briefly halted Brooklyn-bound traffic on the Brooklyn Bridge in New York

 An hour later it published another post saying that all lanes of the bridge had reopened but that residual delays could be expected.

-The New York Police Department said that as of 6:30 p.m.
-ET approximately 1,200 orderly protestors were marching on the bridge as part of the Unite New York Fourth of July Rally & March.
+The New York Police Department said approximately 1,200 orderly protesters had been marching on the bridge as part of the Unite New York Fourth of July Rally & March.